 We immediately notice a couple of things.
 First the reflection is insignificant, and in the input/output cell most of the power is in the first mode.
 The inner cells help this transition, and we would expect some higher order modes to contribute.
 Remembering that the goal of this device is to squeeze a large fiber mode, into a tiny integrated single mode waveguide.
 Also that the modes in each cell represent a different eigenmode basis.

 If it was a purely adiabatic transition then we might expect all the power to be confined to the first order mode throughout.
 Looking at the power in the coefficients it is usually possible to identify cells with unexpected loss.
-If their seems to be quite a bit of power in the higher modes it may mean that you need more modes or that you should look at redesigning this segment.
+If there seems to be quite a bit of power in the higher modes it may mean that you need more modes or that you should look at redesigning this segment.
 Possibly using a propagating length sweep to make the device longer.

 Returning to our example one interesting feature is how the higher order modes come into play around cell 2-4.
 This could indicate a problem, but here it can be easily be explained by looking at the structure.